 Egg allergy is the second most common allergy in infants and young children.
-About 1.3% of children in the U.S. have an egg allergy.
+About 1.3% of children under age 5 in the U.S. has an egg allergy.
 For kids over age 5, the rate is 0.9%.1 (This means about one out of every 100 children has egg allergy.)

-Children with an egg allergy must avoid egg in all forms.
-Egg white is the part of the egg responsible for allergic reactions.
-But, it is impossible to separate the white from the yolk without traces of egg white protein getting on the yolk.
+Children diagnosed with an egg allergy must remove egg and egg-containing foods from their diet.
+Egg white is the part of the egg responsible for most egg allergy reactions.
+But it is impossible to separate the white from the yolk without traces of egg white protein getting on the yolk.
 It is best to remove both from your child’s diet.

 Usually, the portion of the chicken egg that people are allergic to is in the egg white.
 However, there is no safe way to separate the egg white from the egg yolk.